 Source: adapted from Cruise Market Watch.
-Note: Growth rate not depicted for 2020 (-74.2%).
+Note: Growth rates not depicted for 2020 (-74.2%) and 2021 (+96.1%).

 The global cruise market has witnessed continuous growth throughout the last three decades, a growth that was interrupted in 2020 by the COVID-19 pandemic.
-In the 1990s and the 2000s, the size of the global cruise markets doubled about every 10 years, which represents an annual growth rate of about 7%.
+In the 1990s and the 2000s, the size of the global cruise markets doubled about every 10 years, representing an annual growth rate of about 7%.
 Growth rates were relatively lower since the financial crisis of 2008-09.
-Yet, despite geopolitical difficulties (i.e the Arab Spring that affected cruising in the Meditteranean) or the negative image produced by the Costa Concordia accident in Italy), the cruise industry has demonstrated a capacity for uninterrupted growth, the pace of which was faster than that of other transport or tourism industries.
+Yet, despite geopolitical difficulties (i.e, the Arab Spring that affected cruising in the Meditteranean) or the negative image produced by the Costa Concordia accident in Italy), the cruise industry has demonstrated a capacity for uninterrupted growth, the pace of which was faster than that of other transport or tourism industries.
 Only the COVID-19 pandemic represented a major setback.

-In 2019 almost 30 million single passengers enjoyed a cruise on one of the 400 cruise vessels calling at one of the main cruise regions of the world (North America, Caribbean, South America, Mediterranean, North Europe, Australia, Asia, Africa), generating more than 150 million passenger movements in world cruise ports.
-At the turn of the century, the number of persons that took a cruise was just over seven million.
+In 2019, almost 30 million single passengers enjoyed a cruise on one of the 400 cruise vessels calling at one of the main cruise regions of the world (North America, Caribbean, South America, Mediterranean, North Europe, Australia, Asia, Africa), generating more than 150 million passenger movements in world cruise ports.
+At the turn of the century, the number of persons who took a cruise was just over seven million.

-The size of the global cruise industry remains relatively small compared with the tourism industry, which accounted for 1 billion arrivals in 2011.
+The global cruise industry remains relatively small compared with the tourism industry, which accounted for 1 billion arrivals in 2011.
 For instance, it was estimated that about 37 million people visited Las Vegas in 2010, while the global cruise industry carried about 18 million passengers the same year.
 However, this observation must be nuanced because most cruises typically involve 3 to 5 ports of call with the corresponding number of visits per passenger.
-So, more than 29 million passengers are accounting for several visits each during a cruise.
-Second, the industry remains fundamentally derived by the supply of ships and itineraries.
+So, more than 29 million passengers account for several visits each during a cruise.
+Second, the industry remains fundamentally derived from the supply of ships and itineraries.
 Thus, the strategy is to fill the ships, which are a fixed supply, and when the demand is weaker, discounts are offered to keep the ships full.
 Third, the customer base of the cruise industry tends to be of a higher income level than the customer base of the tourism industry at large.
 This market segment is usually less impacted by economic downturns.
-Further, the growth in income levels in many countries, including developing economies, has expanded the customer base susceptible to take a cruise.
+Further, the growth in income levels in many countries, including developing economies, has expanded the customer base susceptible to taking a cruise.
 In light of this context, there is little evidence about the full extent of the market potential of the cruise industry and when a saturation point could be reached.